Please enter a valid 5-digit zip code!

 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-To decide which movers in El Paso are the best, our team asks a lot of questions, including:
+To figure out which movers in El Paso are the best, our team asks a lot of questions, including:

-Consider both cost and convenience when planning your move.
-The majority of people move from May to August, which could be busier and more expensive for you.
+Cost and convenience are both important when planning your move.
+Most people move from Memorial to Labor Day, which could be busier and more expensive for you.
 With about 32,510 students attending college within 15 miles of El Paso, you may want to avoid moving when semesters start in August and end in May.

-You should choose a local mover if you want a more personal experience.
+You should choose a local mover if you aren't moving long-distance.
 Local movers will be familiar with El Paso and can offer more tailored services.
-However, national movers usually have more resources, better insurance, and a wider variety of services.
+However, national and international moving companies usually have more resources, better insurance, and a wider variety of services.

 El Paso's cost of living index is 95.7.
 This figure considers mortgage or rent payments, food, childcare, transportation, and other essential expenses.
 (100.0 is the national average.)